Frequently Asked QuestionsFiling U.S. expat tax return

 The IRS has another discretionary two-month additional extension of time to file your return (to December 15th for the calendar year taxpayers who live abroad).
 To request it, you must send a letter to the IRS by October 15 explaining the reasons why you need the extra two months.
 You will be notified only in case of denial.
 It is not available for those taxpayers who have an approved extension on Form 2350.

 The last extension available to you as a U.S. person abroad is an extension of time to meet the tests, and there are certain requirements for this.
-You may get an extension of more than six months to file your tax return if you need to meet the bona fide residence test or physical presence test to claim the foreign earned income exclusion or the foreign housing exclusion.
+You may get an extension of more than six months to file your U. S. taxes from abroad if you need to meet the bona fide residence test or physical presence test to claim the foreign earned income exclusion or the foreign housing exclusion.
 All three of the following requirements must be met:

 - You are a U.S. citizen or resident alien